 “The village heads here keep records of everyone and we have continually been told that it is easy to identify those who might have voted for other parties.”

-With the 2018 elections drawing closer, it appears in areas like UMP Zanu PF has already bagged victory.
-Their isolation from the rest of the country, abetted by the inability of any other political players to get in to campaign, further assures a Zanu PF landslide.
-So in this part of the country, Zanu PF has it all, albeit through crooked means.
+With the 2018 elections having come and gone, it appears areas like the scars of the past will continue to haunt UMP, this isolation from the rest of the country, abetted by the inability of any other political players to get in to campaign, further assures Zanu PF landslides in the future elections.